Arda Turan: İstanbul Başakşehir (loan)

 After not playing a single game for Barcelona in the 2017–18 season, Arda was loaned out to Turkish club İstanbul Başakşehir for the remainder of the season and two more, in the winter transfer window.
 He made his debut for the club in a league match on 21 January 2018, coming off the bench in the 65th minute mark and scoring the third goal in the 3–0 away win over Bursaspor.
 On 4 May 2018, Turan was sent off in a league match against Sivasspor for pushing an assistant referee after disagreeing with a ruling.
 He received a 16-match ban from the Turkish Federation's disciplinary board, the longest punishment ever issued to a player in the country.
 Later, however, the ban was reduced to 10 games by TFF's arbitration board.
 On 7 January 2020, Turan's loan was terminated six months early by Başakşehir.

 Return to Galatasaray

 On 5 August 2020, Galatasaray announced the signing of Turan on a two-year deal.
 Due to a long-term injury to goalkeeper Fernando Muslera, he was made the club's captain.
 He played his first official match of the 2020–21 season against Gaziantep in the Super League on 12 September.
-The next season, he played only seven matches and didn’t manage to score any goals.
+The next season, he played only seven matches and scored no goals.

 Retirement

 On 12 September 2022, Turan has shared via his social media account that he "hung up" his football boots.
 His retirement announcement also came along with a formal retirement video, put together by the Libre Channel.